MarkoMackic/Work-time-manager/README.md

   Prints the sessions.

   &nbsp; &nbsp; &nbsp;
-  date1, date2 - Optional parameters, if both are supplied, then the date range sessions are printed, if there is only date1 then a single date sessions are printed.
+  start_date, end_date - Optional parameters, if both are supplied, then the date range sessions are printed, if there is only date1 then a single date sessions are printed.
 If none of these are supplied it will print all of your sessions.

 * add_session {start_date}-{start_time} {end_date}-{end_time} paid